Books like 'The Masqueraders'

 Emma by Jane Austen

-'I never have been in love; it is not my way, or my nature; and I do not think I ever shall.'
+'I never have been in love; it is not my way, or my nature; and I do not think I ever shall. '.
 Beautiful, clever, rich - and single - Emma Woodhouse is perfectly content with her life and sees no need for either love or marriage.
 Nothing, however, delights her more than interfering in the romantic lives of others... -

 Frederica by Georgette Heyer

-LONDON IN "THE SEASON" Frederica Merriville and her three siblings have come to London for the glittering social season, in order to give young and beautiful Charis a chance to make a good marriage.
-Frederica herself, a witty charmer, believes herself happily beyond marriageable age -- she is twenty-four, after all...Categorized as:
+LONDON IN "THE SEASON".
+Frederica Merriville and her three siblings have come to London for the glittering social season, in order to give young and beautiful Charis a chance to make a good marriage.
+Frederica herself, a witty charmer, believes herself happily beyond marriageable age -- she is twenty-four, after all... -

 Aurora by D.G.
 Rampton

-Rated: 4.56 of 5 stars · 15 ratings70,000+ readers have already discovered the Regency Goddesses Series.
-The books, which can be read in any order, are regularly in the U.S. top 20 for Historical Romance and Humor & Satire... -
+Rated: 4.46 of 5 stars · 16 ratings70,000+ readers have already discovered the Regency Goddesses Series.
+The books, which can be read in any order, are regularly in the U. S. top 20 for Historical Romance and Humor & Satire. ♥ an opposites-attract romance. ♥ a formidable hero. ♥ an irrepressible heroine. ♥ a menagerie of lovable characters... -

 A Lesson in Propriety by Jen Turano